codecleveland/manifesto/README.md

 joefiorini: The tech community means more than just programmers; it’s anyone involved in the business of technology (which typically means software, but _could_ mean hardware as well)

 #### Branding
+Goal: Establish a set of communal visuals for use in related web, print, and apparel projects.

 #### Community Events
+Goal: Provide an outlet for the tech community to gather around a non-technical social event.
+Think Cedar Point, camping trip, etc.

 #### Workshops
+Goal: Establish one to two-day sessions based around specific objectives to allow affordable access to some of the most in-demand topics.

 #### Bootcamps
+Goal: Work with local bootcamps to promote their strategy and provide both the student and the bootcamp an entrypoint for tapping into NEO's dev community.

 #### Learning Resources